EngoEngine/engoengine.github.io/tutorials/_posts/2016-04-10-first-system.md

 {% endhighlight %}

 Our `CityBuildingSystem` builds *Cities* on top of the cursor.
 This requires use of the keyboard and mouse.
-At first, we don't need to worry about entities, so we'll ignore the `AddEntity` and `RemoveEntity` functions for now.
+At first, we don't need to worry about entities, so we'll ignore the `Remove` function for now.
+We haven't added any entities, so we can safely ignore removing them.

 Let's keep **code quality** in mind, and create a *separate package* for our Systems, called `systems`.
 This means we create the directory `$GOPATH/github.com/EngoEngine/TrafficManager/systems`.
 Within this, we create a new file, with the